 Some days later, at the Derby Turkish Bath, I found myself

-sitting next to Clarence Soames - a desiccated toff.
+sitting next to Clarence Soames - no less, a desiccated

 His naked body seemed to be as white as his very white

 face - contrasting sharply with short, neat, raven black

 He seemed supremely indifferent to everybody, showing no

 interest at all.
 Clarence was a senior figure from

 the ranks of the Nottingham Camp - a social climbing snob.

 After quite a long pause, the deathly-white face slowly